jeffreydtduong-oss/Badminton_Scorekeeper/README.md

 - Has sound functionality, where it will announce the score after each point
 - Also has bonus sounds for certain scores, as well as a randomized sound when a game is won
 - Can input names of the player/team for both sides
-- There is a doubles mode toggle, and when enabled, it will also keep track of who should be serving and receiving (at the start of the game, user must specify the "Even side" player for both teams, and which team serves first)
+- There is a doubles mode toggle, and when enabled, it will also keep track of who should be serving and receiving
 - User can swap names if the side of the court changes
 - History of scores are tracked whenever a game is won.
 It is grouped by Day, and a maximum of 150 games can be stored
+- These games are also tracked in Stats section, and can be filtered by All Time, Last 150 games, or Last 24 hours
+- History records can be deleted one-by-one or all at once, and doing so will remove those games from the Stats section